 To truly become an authority of this constantly reinventing, fast-paced whirlwind of a tourist destination, you better pick up a hidden gem or two to regale your friends.
 Alas, 10 Secrets is born.
 We will do our best to flesh out the unknown treats, stir up the insider tips and give a local’s eye view of some of the little-known treasures that can be found on and off the Las Vegas Strip.

 This Las Vegas icon needs no introduction.
-Bellagio Las Vegas has a reputation all its own.
+Bellagio Las Vegas is a hotel on the strip with a reputation all its own.
 But do we really know everything about the swanky resort?
 We dug deep and found a few tidbits that will help elevate your intimate Las Vegas knowledge to the next level.

 Fun Fountain Facts